 Alcohol withdrawal’s symptoms typically last several days or more depending on the severity of the drinking problem.
 However, people who have been sober for months or even years still report that the strongest cravings for alcohol occur during periods of acute stress and anxiety.

 Whenever a person gets in the habit of treating stress with alcohol, they create a vicious cycle that grows harder to break the longer it lasts.
 Long-term alcohol use, even mild regular use, creates dependency and prevents people from forming healthy coping and stress-management techniques.

 Avoiding Alcohol Addiction

 Since regular use is what causes the body to become dependent on alcohol, even in relatively small amounts, it’s advisable to keep drinking to an occasional indulgence, if at all.
 It’s also a good idea not to use alcohol in times of stress, because it’s easy for this to become a default coping mechanism.

-Instead, find healthy, non-addictive ways to manage stress on a regular basis, such as:
+Instead, find healthy, non-addictive, and holistic approach to manage stress on a regular basis, such as: